Art Facility Access

 Work Alone Policy

-If you plan to work after 8 pm, safety policy dictates that you must not work alone; another student must be with you.
+If you plan to work outside of the hours Technicians are available, safety policy dictates that you must not work alone; another student must be with you.
 This “buddy” must also be enrolled in an Art course and, like you, have read and understood the Safe Work Practice Manual and attended any training or orientation associated with the area in which you are working.
 Your buddy must remain in the studio with you at all times.

 Any students found working alone in any studio area will be asked to leave the facility by security personnel.
 The buddy system should be followed in all workspaces.

 The University of Lethbridge has a Working Alone Safely login that informs security that an individual is working alone on campus.
+This can be accessed via the ULethbridge Safe app.
 All faculty, staff, and students are asked to use this system to log in and out with security when they are on campus after regular hours.